 Why do I wander back when I know the full life outside of these walls I build?
 Why am I always tempted to resist their fall when true abundance is found through the crumble?

 In short, it's because I'm a sinner.
-This side of heaven I will always have a bent towards believing I know best, that more and better save, and that I can manage on my own.
+On this side of heaven, I will always have a bent towards believing I know best, that more and better save, and that I can manage on my own.
 That familiarity of self-reliance will always beckon with comfort, especially when life feels uncertain.

 And life feels uncertain a lot.

-I may not be able to keep myself from wandering, but I can stop resisting the walls from breaking when they begin to shake.
+I may not keep myself from wandering, but I can stop resisting the walls from breaking when they begin to shake.
 Instead of fearing their collapse as a ruin, I can embrace their fall as a saving invitation.